elmarx/icinga2-docker/README.md

 Runs the icinga2 daemon executing checks etc.

-## icingaweb2
+## icinga2 web

 Webfrontend built using php.
 Webserver used in this image is *apache* with *mod_php*.
-(Yeah, it's not cool as *nginx*, but runs a single process).
+(Yeah, it's not as cool as *nginx*, but runs a single process).

 ## Database

 Currently *mariadb*.
-Again this seems to be icingas preferred choice.
+Again this seems to be icinga's preferred choice.
 Maybe later I'll switch this to postgresql.

 [docker-compose]: https://docs.docker.com/compose/
 [docker-best-pratice-process]: https://docs.docker.com/articles/dockerfile_best-practices/#run-only-one-process-per-container